secludedfox/PyDEC-MAIN/README.md

 ## pip Install Command

-`py -m pip install colorama wave sounddevice soundfile pydub scipy numpy EASGen EAS2Text discord_webhook`
+`py -m pip install -r requirements.txt`
+\
+(Make sure you're in the pydec directory when running the command)

 This command *should* install all the libraries that are needed, but this list may not be sufficient for your installation.